vynious/optimise-throughput/readme.md

 The current implementation allows **more requests to be generated** than the client can process.
 This leads to **expired TTLs** for unprocessed requests in the queue.
 When the `remaining_ttl` drops below 0 or when there is a **request timeout**, the request is **dropped**.
 While this prevents the queue from becoming clogged, it also results in **wasted resources** and **lost requests** that could have been retried.

 ---
+### Benchmarking the client

+Using the below metrics we are able to get the current state of the DLQ and Main Queue to check if there is an existing bottleneck in processing the requests inside the queue, allowing us to check the risk of the requests inside the main queue timing out due to expired TTL.

+  - **Queue Monitoring**: Track main queue and DLQ sizes, processing rates, and retry statistics.

+  - **Queue Sizes**: Monitor and log the sizes of the main queue and DLQ at regular intervals.

+  - **Graveyard Metrics**: Monitor the number of requests that exceed the maximum retry limit and are moved to the graveyard.

+---
 ### Solution: Queue Manager with Dead Letter Queue (DLQ)